meltano/meltano/docs/src/docs/plugins.md

 - [`meltano elt`](/docs/command-line-interface.html#elt) CLI options: `--select` and `--exclude`
 - Default: `[]`

-An extractor's `select_filter` [extra](/docs/configuration.html#plugin-extras) holds an array of [entity selection](#select-extra) filter rules that are applied to the extractor's [discovered](/docs/integration.html#extractor-catalog-generation) or [provided](#catalog-extra) catalog file when the extractor is run using [`meltano elt`](/docs/command-line-interface.html#elt) or [`meltano invoke`](/docs/command-line-interface.html#invoke), after [schema](#schema-extra), [selection](#select-extra), and [metadata](#metadata-extra) rules are applied.
+An extractor's `select_filter` [extra](/docs/configuration.html#plugin-extras) holds an array of [stream selection](#select-extra) filter rules that are applied to the extractor's [discovered](/docs/integration.html#extractor-catalog-generation) or [provided](#catalog-extra) catalog file when the extractor is run using [`meltano elt`](/docs/command-line-interface.html#elt) or [`meltano invoke`](/docs/command-line-interface.html#invoke), after [schema](#schema-extra), [selection](#select-extra), and [metadata](#metadata-extra) rules are applied.

-It can be used to only extract records for specific matching entities, or to extract records for all entities _except_ for those specified, by letting you apply filters on top of configured [entity selection rules](#select-extra).
+It can be used to only extract records for specific matching streams, or to extract records for all streams _except_ for those specified, by letting you apply filters on top of configured [stream selection rules](#select-extra).

-Selection filter rules use entity identifiers that correspond to Singer stream `tap_stream_id` values.
-Rules indicating that an entity should be excluded are prefixed with an exclamation mark (`!`).
-[Unix shell-style wildcards](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) can be used in entity identifiers to match multiple entities at once.
+Selection filter rules use stream identifiers that correspond to Singer stream `tap_stream_id` values.
+Rules indicating that an stream should be excluded are prefixed with an exclamation mark (`!`).
+[Unix shell-style wildcards](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) can be used in stream identifiers to match multiple streams at once.

-Entity names can be discovered using [`meltano select --list --all <plugin>`](/docs/command-line-interface.html#select).
+Stream names can be discovered using [`meltano select --list --all <plugin>`](/docs/command-line-interface.html#select).

 While this extra can be managed using [`meltano config`](/docs/command-line-interface.html#config) or environment variables like any other setting, selection filers are typically specified using [`meltano elt`](/docs/command-line-interface.html#elt)'s `--select` and `--exclude` options.